-The Company's non-financial assets requiring impairment testing consist of property, plant and equipment [note 3(e)] and intangible assets [note 3(f)].
-The Company's intangible assets consist of goodwill and licenses both of which have indefinite lives.
-Non-financial assets are reviewed at each reporting date for indications of impairment.
-If any indications of impairment exists, the recoverable amount of the asset(s) is estimated.
-Regardless of any indications of impairment, the recoverable amounts of intangible assets are determined annually at December 31.
+The Company's non-financial assets requiring impairment testing consist of property, plant and equipment [note 3(e)], and intangible assets [note 3(f)].
+The Company's intangible assets consist of goodwill and licenses, both of which have indefinite lives.
+Non-financial assets have been grouped together in CGUs.